 Benefit to young people

 We are giving young people a no cost opportunity to undertake a 3 month digital skills training programme delivered in partnership with Google and industry experts.
 As well as gaining broad digital skills, we are providing young people with those professional skills that will help them get their dream digital job.
 Livity Africa is working with Google and IAB SA to offer every graduate of the programme a paid entry level job or internship in an agency or brand.
+So far we have achieved a 100% success rate of placing Digify graduates in paid internships or roles.

 Content: DG Murray Trust - eNCA Voice of Youth